fedberry/fedberry/README.md

 As this is a Fedora Remix, some additional or modified RPMs are included to enable full compatibility with the BCM2836/7 SOCs (RPi2/3) or to add extra features.
 The most significant change is a custom kernel.
 The included kernel has vanilla kernel.org sources patched with modications from the Raspberry Pi foundation's kernel tree (bcm2709 port).
 Refer here: https://github.com/raspberrypi/linux.

-All software sources for the RPMs can be found in our githib repositories (https://github.com/fedberry) or the provided SRPMs here: http://download.fedberry.org/releases/
+All software sources for the RPMs can be found in our github repositories (https://github.com/fedberry) or the provided SRPMs here: http://download.fedberry.org/releases/

 ##DISCLAIMER
 **All software provided on this site are being offered for FREE in hopes that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Use at your OWN RISK AND WE DISCLAIM LIABILITY FOR ANY DAMAGES RESULTING FROM ITS USE.**